BenjaminSchiller/Stream/README.md

 An example of the usage of the program:

 	java -jar datasets.jar datasets/test/ 0.dnag .dnab 10 230 > test.stream

+### stats.jar

+This program allows for the extraction of statistics from an existing `stream` file.
+Depending on the second argument, summary statistics can be written as well as statistics over time.

+	expecting 2 arguments (got 0)
+		0: dataset - path & filename to dataset (String)
+		1: printtype - what kind of data should be printed?
+(String)
+			values:  StatsOnly DataOnly All

+An example for the usage of the program:

+	java -jar stats.jar test.stream StatsOnly

+An example of the stats output looks as follows:

+	# nodes:            490
+	# initial edges     1901
+	# states:           20000
+	# first timestamp:  0
+	# last timestamp:   19999
+	# total additions:  1408986
+	# total removals:   1407177
+	# add per state:    70.4493
+	# remove per state: 70.35885

+An example of the first part of the data output looks as follows:

+	# index	timestamp	additions	removals	nodes	edges
+	0	0	1901	0	490	1901
+	1	1	54	60	490	1895
+	2	2	123	39	490	1979
+	3	3	74	78	490	1975
+	4	4	74	67	490	1982
+	5	5	79	66	490	1995
+	6	6	65	72	490	1988

+This data can be used as input for plotting using the `stats.plg` file (located in `analysis/`).

 ### stream.jar